tendermint/go-amino/README.md

 Unlike fields of a struct where nil pointers are denoted by the absence of encoding, elements of a list are encoded without an index or key.
-They are just encoded one after the other, with the first typ3-byte implied by the initial list "declaration" bytes.
+They are just encoded one after the other, with the first typ3 byte implied by the list's declared element typ4 byte (technically the first byte of the List).

-To denote nil values in list elements, the element typ3-byte that immediately follows the bXXXXX110 typ3-byte (for nested lists) or key (for struct fields) list "declaration" reserves the 4th least-significant bit (the "pointer bit") to denote whether elements are prefixed by a 0x00 byte to denote a non-nil item, or a 0x01 byte to denote a nil item.
+To declare that the List may contain nil elements, the Lists's element typ4 byte should set the 4th least-significant bit (the "pointer bit") to 1.
+If (and only if) the pointer bit is 1, elements are prefixed by a 0x00 byte to denote a non-nil item, or a 0x01 byte to denote a nil item.
 Note that the byte values are flipped (typically 0 is used to denote nil).
 This is to open the possibility of supporting sparse encoding of nil lists in the future by encoding the number of nil items to skip as a uvarint.

 ```golang
 type Item struct {